StonedEdge/Retro-Lite-CM4-Dock/README.md

 - [x] Stop splashscreen on COM port detect and switch to stats mode
 - [ ] Send over RGB565 combined.png over serial without corruption, automatic switching from Pi stats to current game
 - [ ] Write a python script to scale the boxart and video frames on the Pi 4 and send over to Pico
+- [ ] Send over random image to Pico located in consolevectors based on current system being launched on RetroPie (no scaling necessary)
 - [ ] Implement mode toggles via button state machine to switch between the modes
 - [ ] Identify how to perform hardware (or software) scrolling of text on the SSD1351 for game description & metadata
 - [ ] Implement "retrostats" mode to show user most played games by times played & time duration using the RetroStats langest script